hilmanski/twitnest/README.md

 create in readme / homepage:
 We filter out:
 - Retweet
-- Reply ot a tweet that not yours
+- Reply to a tweet that not yours
 - Tweet that starts with mention to other account

 You can edit this tweet! we're allowign to edit your post